elastic/opentelemetry-collector-components/connector/signaltometricsconnector/README.md

   value: <ottl_value_expression>
 ```

-- [Required] `value` represents an OTTL expression to extract a value from the
+- [**Required**] `value` represents an OTTL expression to extract a value from the
-  underlying telemetry.
+  incoming data.
 Only OTTL expressions that return a value are accepted.
 The
   returned value determines the value type of the `sum` metric (`int` or `double`).
   [OTTL converters](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs#readme-converters) can be used to transform the data.